 Head of Communications

 Andrew joined the High Pay Centre in July 2019.
-He has been a passionate campaigner since his student days at the University of Manchester when he was involved in a number of campaigns on climate change and tuition fees and held the Environment and Ethics portfolio on the Student Union’s Council.
-More recently he spent 5 years working for the EU and UK governments in China in a number of different roles, including leading the UK’s cooperation with China on projects focused on poverty reduction and tackling inequality, including on the rise of CSR and corporate philanthropy in China.
+They have been a passionate campaigner since their student days at the University of Manchester when they were involved in a number of campaigns on climate change and tuition fees.
+More recently they spent 5 years working for the EU and UK governments in China in a number of different roles, including leading the UK’s cooperation with China on projects focused on poverty reduction and tackling inequality.
 Andrew holds an undergraduate degree in Chinese Studies from the University of Manchester.

 Our board